-Blood samples.
-Fresh venous-blood samples were obtained from healthy consenting donors, thanks to the agreement with a local blood bank to use transfusion bags (EFS, Montpellier) and its components for non-therapeutic purposes.
-Samples preparation and characteristics are given in Supporting Information as well as experiments with then, summarized in Table S1.
+Blood Samples.
+Nonclinically issued RBCs for laboratories have been obtained from blood bags (that cannot be used for donation) through the local blood bank (Etablissement Français du Sang, Montpellier, France).
+Sample preparation and characteristics are given in Supporting Information as well as experiments, summarized in Table S1.

-Rheology and imaging.
-Rheology experiments were performed in cone-plate and Couette geometries with a stress-imposed rheometer (ÅR 2000 - TA Instrument). at constant temperature.
-Dilute and semi-dilute cells suspensions were rigidified in flow by adding a high glutaraldehyde concentration solution in small volume during flow.
-Such an amount of glutaraldehyde produces a very rapid, strong and permanent solidification.
+Rheology and Imaging.
+Rheology experiments were performed in cone-plate and Couette geometries with a stress-imposed rheometer (AR 2,000; TA Instruments) at constant temperature.
+Dilute and semidilute cell suspensions were rigidified in flow by adding a high-glutaraldehyde concentration solution in small volume during flow.
+Such an amount of glutaraldehyde produces a very rapid, strong, and permanent solidification.
 Both shearing and hardening were carried out within 2 min.
 Samples were then collected, washed, and suspended in PBS solution for microscopic examination realized both in BF and with confocal microscopy.
 See details in Supporting Information.

-Microfluidics and imaging.
+Microfluidics and Imaging.
 Microflow observations were realized at 25°C in glass round capillaries with a diameter of 50 μ m.
 Flow rates were adjusted by a OB1 Pressure Controller (ElveFlow) operating up to 2 bar.
-Images were acquired at a high magnification
+Images were acquired at a high magnification (60× and 100× objectives) on a Nikon